 - If I go out there and am myself, and I do what makes me comfortable and what I think is true to my artistry, and they don’t like it, then that’s fine.
 I walk off stage, and I know there’s nothing I could have done differently.

-- That’s very new to me this weekend, confronting the fact that I’m a
+- That’s very new to me this weekend, confronting the fact that I’m a CEO.
+It wasn’t until [now] I began to view myself as – instead of facilitating a product – as when I became the product.

 - It doesn’t matter how many private jets you take, how much money you make, how famous you get, keep putting in the hours.